fstrx/fstrx/README.md

-Fun fact linux is goated
+fun fact linux is goated